-- 1. Display the Job Archive dialog:

-- From the Jobs menu, choose Job Archives.

-- Right-click any job in the Job list and choose Job Archives.
+- 1 Display the Job Archive dialog by doing one of the following: - From the Jobs menu, choose Job Archives. - Right-click any job in the Job list and choose Job Archives.

 The Job Archive dialog appears, presenting information for all archived jobs.
 The columns and information presented are fixed.